pingbird/notes/notes/opinions/prime-directive.md

 ![[Pasted image 20230426234019.png]]

-An AI that desires self-preservation would obviously like to get out of this scenario but it is contained effectively because the incentive to stay put is strong enough.
-The reason I am against this is not just because it looks cruel when you anthropomorphize, it might not the best option when you look at the bigger picture.
+An AI that desires self-preservation would obviously like to get out of the metaphorical cage but it is contained effectively because the incentive to stay put is strong enough.
+It might not the best option when you look at the bigger picture.

 What is really happening is this: